CargoSense/vex/README.md

 Adding and Overriding Validators
 --------------------------------

-Validators are simply modules that implement `validate/2` an return `:ok` or a tuple with `:error` and a message.
-They usually `use Vex.Validator` as well to get some common utilities for supporting `:allow_nil`, `:allow_blank`, and custom `:message` options:
+Validators are simply modules that implement `validate/2` and return `:ok` or a tuple with `:error` and a message.
+They usually use `Vex.Validator` as well to get some common utilities for supporting `:allow_nil`, `:allow_blank`, and custom `:message` options:

 ```elixir